Joniba1/War-Game/README.md

 Each player has indicators on each side of the screen, displaying their remaining troops of each type.
 The loser is the player who ran out of troops.
-When a round ends, players can add their remaining troops to the battlefield.
+When a round ends, players can add their remaining forces to the battlefield.
 Click Battle! again to start the next round after you've added troops.

 # Initialization instructions